-Students who determine they are unable to complete a course in which they have enrolled should refer to the SCPS Course Withdrawal and Refund Policy.
-Students may also contact their academic advisor to discuss options and impact of dropping a class.
+Students who determine they are unable to complete a course in which they have participated must contact their academic advisor immediately to discuss options.
+For most situations, students should refer to the SCPS Withdrawal and Refund Policy.
 Medical Withdrawals or Incomplete Requests are for extraordinary circumstances and require additional documentation.
-More information on medical withdrawals and incomplete grades can be found in this Academic Policies section of the catalog.

-Failure to properly drop/withdraw from a course or request a medical withdrawal or incomplete within the appropriate timeframe may result in a student earning a failing grade.
+Failure to properly withdraw from a course or request a medical withdrawal or incomplete within the appropriate timeframe may result in a student earning a failing grade.